The best snorkeling in St Maarten and St Martin

 The sea around Creole Rock is brimming with marine life, including stingrays, angelfish, barracudas, parrotfish, and sea turtles.
 Snorkel with caution, as the area is also home to fire coral and sea urchins.

 Since the rock is a bird rookery, visitors are not allowed above the tideline.
 For the most vibrant sea life, try exploring a little further away from the main rock.
-Booking a guided tour will help you easily find the best reefs.
+Booking a guided tour like this top-rated snorkeling excursion will help you easily find the best reefs.

 Creole Rock is part of the St. Martin Nature Reserve and is therefore a protected area.
 Unfortunately, the popularity of this location and heavy boat traffic have caused some stress to the reefs and marine ecosystems.
 Make sure to practice good snorkel etiquette and minimize your impact on the underwater environments you visit.